AmrMohammmed/GFS_MapReduce/README.md

 This Steps for first time running after that you can ignore step 2 because you had already made the chunks and divided them over slaves so no need to run it again except if you deleted slaves.fasta files aka chunks

+### Note
+Don't forget to  watch the video or the power point file

 ### References